Now You're Gone (Basshunter song): Critical reception

+Charity

+In February 2012, Norton Hill School's Quantock House organized a 20-hour charity sleep-over, during which students listened to "Now You're Gone" non-stop for 20-hours, which was considered the "endurance" part of the fundraiser.
+The event collected more than £2,000 for the charities Time is Precious and Cancer Research UK.

 Chart performance

+In Sweden, "Now You're Gone" debuted at number 43 on Swedish singles chart on 10 January 2008, eventually peaking at two on 21 February.

-"Now You're Gone" peaked at number one the UK Singles Chart in January 2008.
+In the United Kingdom, "Now You're Gone" topped the UK Singles Chart in January 2008.
 The single remained at the top spot for five weeks before being knocked off by Duffy's "Mercy" which also achieved a five-week run at the number one of the UK Singles Chart in 2008.
+"Now You're Gone" became the third and final song by a Swedish artist to top the UK Singles Chart in the 2000s decade after "Call on Me" by Eric Prydz in September and October 2004 and Kleerup and Robyn's "With Every Heartbeat" in August 2007.
 "Now You're Gone" became Britain's eight-best-selling single of 2008, selling 347,008 copies in first quarter of 2008 alone.
 As of 2018, the single has sold 667,000 copies.
 The song also topped the chart in Ireland where it became fourth-best-selling single of 2008.
-In Sweden, "Now You're Gone" debuted at number 43 on Swedish singles chart on 10 January 2008, eventually peaking at two on 21 February.

-"Now You're Gone" entered the New Zealand singles chart at number 25 on 8 September 2008 reaching a peak of three after 14 weeks, on 15 December 2008.
+In New Zealand, "Now You're Gone" entered the New Zealand singles chart at number 25 on 8 September 2008 reaching a peak of three after 14 weeks, on 15 December 2008.
 The single was the 14th-best-selling single of 2008 and 35th-best-selling single of 2009.
-It was certified Platinum for sales of 15,000 copies.
-In France "Now You're Gone" debuted at number 6 on 10 May 2008 and held this position for 3 weeks.
-In the United States song charted on Dance/Electronic Digital Song Sales and peaked at number 45.
+It was certified platinum for sales of 15,000 copies.

+In France, "Now You're Gone" entered at number six on the French Singles Chart on 10 May 2008 and held this position for 3 weeks.

+In the United States, the song charted on the Dance/Electronic Digital Song Sales and peaked at number 45.

 Music video

-The video was shot in Oslo.
-The Iranian model Aylar Lie plays the female lead in the music video of the song.
-Lucas Thorheim is the male actor.
-The other two girls that are with Aylar Lie are Silje Lian (who is in the pink top before she gets changed) and Marielle Mathiassen.
+The video was shot in Oslo, and features Iranian model Aylar Lie playing the lead female role.

-The music video expands on the song's theme of a young man and a woman ending their relationship, depicting the couple breaking up over SMS text messages.
-At the end of the video, the couple kiss, but the lyrics do not follow this event.

-To date the video has experienced massive success on Internet video hosting site YouTube, where the video has reached over 300 million views over uploads of the music video on the Hard2Beat and Ultra Music video channels.